matthewepler/missedconnections/README.md

 - use color and font to engage the viewer
 - deliver on platform that can be accessed easily and with no setup required

-## Design Choices
+## Guiding Concepts
 **Context**
 I imagined this would live in a public setting on a large-ish display (despite the NSFW quality of the content).
 For that reason, I wanted a clean, clear, and bold aesthetic that made the text the center of the show.
 The screen should be readable from a distance and be compelling enough to encourage a user to stay for multiple poems.

 **Fate**
 The top and bottom lines of the text animate to convey the movement of the two people involved in the "missed connection."
 The application chooses a random animation from four possible outcomes.
-Only one of these results in the lines coming together in the middle, collapsing the text into a space where love prevails despite the odds.
+Only one of these results in the lines coming together in the middle, collapsing the text into a space where love prevails despite the odds (or a heart animation is displayed).
 Yay, love!

 **Passing of Time**
 The background gradient shifts slightly overtime to add a sensation of time passing, much as it does leading up to the moment we are caught off-guard by a welcome stranger.